 When initially firing add a small amount of paper and wood kindling to start the fire and create a coal bed.
 Once a sufficient coal bed has been developed, add coal gradually until a suitable fire is achieved, then add coal as needed to bring up the fire.
 Load the furnace twice a day.

-ATTENTION: On the initial start up the water jacket will reach what is called the dew point.
-This creates a sweating inside the firebox and causes water to collect in the ash drawer and on the door jamb which may last a couple of days and is normal
+ATTENTION: On the initial startup the water jacket will reach what is called the dew point.
+This creates sweating inside the firebox and causes water to collect in the ash drawer and on the door jamb which may last a couple of days and is normal.

-Hint: Although everyone has different methods of firing, it is worth mentioning that adding and filling your furnace to capacity reduces the efficiency of the furnace.
-It is better to load twice a day with less fuel than once a day filling to capacity.
-Smaller fuel loads burn hotter, cleaner and more thoroughly.
-By burning off more of the gases (smoke), you enhance the overall efficiency of your system and increase heat transfer to the water.
+Hint: Although everyone has different methods of firing, it's worth mentioning that adding and filling your furnace to capacity reduces the efficiency of the furnace.
+It's better to load twice a day with less fuel than once a day filling to capacity.
+Smaller fuel loads burn hotter, cleaner, and more thoroughly.
+By burning off more of the gases (smoke), you enhance th overall efficiency of your system and increase heat transfer to the water.

-Coal varies widely depending on the type of coal and properties of the seam that it was mined from (ash content, clinkering, BTU output, etc.).
+Coal varies widely depending on the type of coal and properties of the seam that it was mined from (ash content, clinkering, BTU output, size, etc.).
 Some adjustment in firing methods such as banking the coal differently, varying the amount of coal loaded, etc is normal because of this.
 If you experience difficulty after trying different methods, it may be helpful to try coal from a different source.
+It is not recommended to use coal that is smaller than pea size, as this might result in coal falling through the grates, and may contribute to improper airflow.

 CAUTION: Be very cautious when opening the firebox door to refuel.
 Coal generates very explosive gases and opening the firebox door introduces oxygen can cause the gases to flash.
 Always turn off the draft fan (Furnace On/Off switch on Control Panel) and open the door to the second latch point to allow it to vent the gases for at least 15 seconds.
-Only open the door up when you are sure it is safe to do so, keeping your face and body well away from, below and behind the door.
+Only open the door up when you are sure it's safe to do so, keeping your face and body well away from, below, and behind the door.

 Only open the door long enough to refuel.
-A door left open too long can cause the fire to flame up endangering yourself and damaging the furnace.
+A door left open too long can cause the fire to flame up endangering you and damaging the furnace.